PjrCodes/docs/SkyBlock/README.md

 ## Introduction

 **Skyblock** is one of the most popular survival gamemodes.
-The idea is that you can create and expand your very own world infinitely with only minimal materials.
-You start on a small island floating in the middle of void with a few items and a single tree and you must learn to use and preserve your materials wisely as each one has a strategic use, (for example lava buckets), and to know the basics of Minecraft in order to complete challenges and to expand.
-It is normal to make beginner mistakes, sometimes requiring many restarts.
+The gamemode is about creating and expanding your very own world infinitely with only minimal materials.
+You start on a small island floating in the middle of void with a few basic items and a single tree.
+You  must survive and expand this island.
+You must learn to use and preserve your materials wisely, since each material has a strategic use, and wasting any of them could be disastrous.
+For example, lava buckets have a *very* important use!
+You need to also know the basics of Minecraft in order to complete challenges and expand.

+It is normal to make mistakes, that may even require restarts, when you just start playing.

 ## Commands